Utah State Bar

 What Is Workers’ Compensation?

 Workers’ compensation is a no-fault system, so it doesn’t matter if the accident was your fault.
 However, workers’ compensation does not cover intentional self-inflicted injuries.
 Disability compensation (but not medical benefits) may be denied for injuries from alcohol or drug abuse.
 Also, disability compensation can be reduced by 15% for willful failure to use safety devices or follow safety rules.
-(Note: Disability compensation can also be increased by 15% if an injury results from an employer’s willful failure to follow safety rules.)
+Along those same lines, disability compensation can be increased by 15% if an injury results from an employer’s willful failure to follow safety rules.

 Not under workers’ compensation.
 Part of the compromise of workers’ comp is the ability for quick litigation.
 The recourse through workers’ comp for the employer’s willful failure to keep the workplace safe by following safety standards is that an injured worker’s disability compensation may be increased by 15%.
 It is good practice to inform your employer of any unsafe working conditions at the workplace.